jtassia/You-Dont-Know-JS/es6 & beyond/ch3.md

 export * from "baz";
 ```

 Those forms are similar to just first importing from the `"baz"` module then listing its members explicitly for export from your module.
-However, in these forms, the members of the `"baz"` module are never imported to your module's local scope; they sort of pass-through untouched.
+However, in these forms, the members of the `"baz"` module are never imported to your module's local scope; they sort of pass through untouched.

 #### `import`ing API Members